Wedding Vendor Payment Schedules (What You’ll Pay and When)

 • Final balance due 1–4 weeks before the wedding

-This is why couples often feel “budget-secure” but cash-stressed - the money is due earlier than expected.
+This is why couples often feel “budget-secure” but cash-stressed - the money is due earlier (and closer together) than expected.

 Vendor